marcosaguileraely/TheaterAppDiscovery/README.md

 **This project uses:**
- -Axios (^0.24.0) - For HTTP requests
+ - Axios (^0.24.0) - For HTTP requests
- -React (16.8.1) - For web app development -React-Router-Dom (6.x.x) - For browser navigation and history (Go back, Go forward)
+ - React (16.8.1) - For web app development
+ - React-Router-Dom (6.x.x) - For browser navigation and history (Go back, Go forward)